cpjanssen/autoui-open-data-initiative.github.io/index.md

 # Open Science in Automotive User Research

-Open Science principles are critical in advancing transparency, collaboration, and accessibility in research.
-By embracing these values, we aim to create a more inclusive and dynamic research environment, particularly within the automotive user research community.
+Openness and transparency are critical not only for judging the quality of empirical research, but also for accelerating scientific progress and promoting an inclusive scientific community.
 This initiative reflects our commitment to driving forward the development of open, user-centered automotive technologies and services, ensuring that knowledge and findings are shared openly to benefit the broader community.
+Therefore, we provide **practical guidelines** for authors on how to make their research open and transparent, and **provide a platform** for authors to promote the research artifacts they make available to the broader automotive user research community.

 ## Why Open Science?